Powerlearnproject/se-day1-assignment-glorychioma/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
+1. The Birth of Software Engineering (1968)
+   - The term software engineering was first used during the NATO Software Engineering Conference in 1968.
+This was in response to the "software crisis," where software projects were often over budget, late, and unreliable.
+   - This milestone marked the beginning of structured software development practices, emphasizing systematic approaches to design, development, and maintenance.

+2. The Rise of Object-Oriented Programming (1970s-1980s)
+   - Object-Oriented Programming (OOP) emerged, with languages like Smalltalk (1972) and later C++ (1983), promoting encapsulation, inheritance, and modular design.
+   - OOP made software more reusable, scalable, and maintainable, influencing modern development frameworks.

+3. The Agile Revolution (2001)
+   - In response to the limitations of heavyweight, document-driven methodologies like Waterfall, the Agile Manifesto was introduced in 2001.
+   - Agile methodologies (e.g., Scrum, Kanban) focus on iterative development, flexibility, customer collaboration, and rapid delivery.
+   - This shift transformed software engineering by improving adaptability to changing requirements and fostering continuous improvement.

 List and briefly explain the phases of the Software Development Life Cycle.